There's one dilemma still plaguing some mobile phone users: how to avoid data roaming charges.

 3. Then switch the data roaming slider from on to off:

-With this method, you won't connect to any data networks outside of the United States.
-However, you can make phone calls and rely on text messaging.
+The bad news: with this method, you won't connect to any data networks outside of the United States.
+No internet connection means you can't check e-mail, keep up with social media, or download from the app store.
+However, you can still call and text in order to communicate.

 You can turn off data roaming on Android by doing the following: